8 Social Media Safety Tips and the Safest Social Media Apps in 2025

 On diaspora*’s website, it claims to be “the online social world where you are in control.”
 Like Mastodon, it’s also founded on the principles of decentralization and privacy.

 Instead of merely having “public” or “friends” categories for sharing information, diaspora* lets you share your posts to your contacts based on various categories like “co-workers,” for example.
-This enables you to keep family photos and information private from your general acquaintances.
+This lets you keep family photos and information private from your general acquaintances.

 The platform allows you to share photos, videos, and status updates with your following.